A distributional approach to fractional Sobolev spaces and fractional variation: asymptotics I: Introduction

 is finite.
 Surprisingly (and differently from the fractional $\alpha$-variation, recall~\cite{CS18}*{Section~3.10}), it turns out that $|D^0 f|\ll\Leb{n}$ for all $f\in BV^0(\R^n)$.
 More precisely, one can actually prove that $BV^0(\R^n)=H^1(\R^n)$, in the sense that $f\in BV^0(\R^n)$ if and only if $f\in H^1(\R^n)$, with $D^0f=Rf\Leb{n}$ in~$\mathscr M(\R^n;\R^n)$.
 Here

 is the (real) \emph{Hardy space}, see~\cite{S93}*{Chapter~III} for the precise definition.
 Thus, it would be interesting to understand for which functions $f\in L^1(\R^n)$ the fractional $\alpha$-gradient $\nabla^\alpha f$ tends (in a suitable sense) to the Riesz transform $Rf$ as $\alpha\to0^+$.
-Of course, if $Rf\notin L^1(\R^n;\R^n)$, that is, $f\notin H^1(\R^n)$, then one cannot expect strong convergence in~$L^1$ and, instead, may consider the asymptotic behaviour of the rescaled fractional gradient $\alpha\,\nabla^\alpha f$ as~$\alpha\to0^+$, in analogy with the limit in~\eqref{intro_eq:banana}.
-This line of research, as well as the identifications $BV^0=H^1$ and $S^{\alpha,p}=L^{\alpha,p}$ mentioned above, will be the subject of the forthcoming paper~\cite{BCCS}.
+Of course, if $Rf\notin L^1(\R^n;\R^n)$, that is, $f\notin H^1(\R^n)$, then one cannot expect strong convergence in~$L^1$ and, instead, may consider the asymptotic behavior of the rescaled fractional gradient $\alpha\,\nabla^\alpha f$ as~$\alpha\to0^+$, in analogy with the limit in~\eqref{intro_eq:banana}.
+This line of research, as well as the identifications $BV^0=H^1$ and $S^{\alpha,p}=L^{\alpha,p}$ mentioned above, it is the subject of the subsequent paper~\cite{BCCS}.